-- Check traffic in all directions. - Use turn signals and safely get into the lane needed for the turn.
+Ш Check traffic in all directions.

+Use turn signals and safely get into the

+lane needed for the turn.

 As you approach the turn:

+Use turn signals to warn others of yourturn.

+Slow down smoothly, change gears as

+needed to keep power, but do not coast

-- Use turn signals to warn others of your turn. - Slow down smoothly, change gears as needed to keep power, but do not coast unsafely.
+Slow down smoothly, change gears as needed to keep power, but do not coast unsafely.
 Unsafe coasting occurs when your vehicle is out of gear (clutch depressed or gearshift in neutral) for more than the length of your vehicle.

-If you must stop before making the turn:
+If y ou must stop before making the turn:

-- Come to a smooth stop without skidding. - Come to a complete stop behind the stop line, crosswalk, or stop sign. - If stopping behind another vehicle, stop where you can see the rear tires on the vehicle ahead of you (safe gap). - Do not let your vehicle roll. - Keep the front wheels aimed straight ahead.
+Come to a smooth stop withoutskidding.

+Come to a complete stop behind the stop line,

+crosswalk, or stop sign.

+If stopping behind another vehicle, stop where

+you can see the rear tires on the vehicle

+ahead of you (safe gap).

+Do not let your vehicle roll.

+Keep the front wheels aimed straight ahead.

-When ready to turn:
+Wh nen ready to turn:

+Check traffic in all directions.

+Keep both hands on the steering wheel during

+the turn.

-- Check traffic in all directions. - Keep both hands on the steering wheel during the turn. - Keep checking your mirror to make sure the vehicle does not hit anything on the inside of the turn. - Vehicle should not move into oncoming traffic. - Vehicle should finish turn in correct lane.
+Keep checking your mirror to make sure the vehicle does not hit anything on the inside of the turn.

+Vehicle should not move into oncoming traffic.

+Vehicle should finish turn in correctlane.

-After turn:
+Aft er turn:

-- Make sure turn signal is off.
+Make sure turn signal is off.

-- Get up to speed of traffic, use turn signal, and move into right-most lane when safe to do so (if not already there).
+Get up to speed of traffic, use turn signal, and

+move into right-most lane when safe to do so

+(if not already there).

-- Check mirrors and traffic.
+Ш Check mirrors and traffic.

-12.1.2 - Intersections
+12. 1.2 - Intersections

 As you approach an intersection:

+Check traffic thoroughly in all directions.

+Decelerate gently.

+Brake smoothly and, if necessary,

+change gears.

-- Check traffic thoroughly in all directions. - Decelerate gently. - Brake smoothly and, if necessary, change gears. - If necessary, come to a complete stop (no coasting) behind any stop signs, signals, sidewalks, or stop lines maintaining a safe gap behind any vehicle in front of you. - Your vehicle must not roll forward or backward.
+If necessary, come to a complete stop (no

+coasting) behind any stop signs, signals, sidewalks, or stop lines maintaining a

+safe gap behind any vehicle in front of

+you.

+П Your vehicle must not roll forward or

+backward.

-When driving through an intersection:
+Wh nen driving through an intersection:

-- Check traffic thoroughly in all directions. - Decelerate and yield to any pedestrians and traffic in the intersection. - Do not change lanes while proceeding through the intersection. - Keep your hands on the wheel.
+- Check traffic thoroughly in all directions.
+Decelerate and yield to any pedestrians and traffic in the intersection. - Do not change lanes whileproceeding through the intersection. - Keep your hands on the wheel.